SupurCalvinHiggins/ml-eec-decoder/README.md

 After executed the commands, the modified version of the package should be installed.
 The motivation behind the modified package is provided below.

-The decoder in the default scikit-dsp-comm package is a ``streaming" convolutional code decoder.
+The decoder in the default scikit-dsp-comm package is a "streaming" convolutional code decoder.
 That is, the decoder assumes that a continuous stream of symbols will be received and will wait to decode symbols until a certain number of subsequent symbols have been received.
 This prevents establishing baseline performance metrics because the decoder will refuse to decode the entire message.
 The modified version of the scikit-dsp-comm package ensures that the decoder will finish decoding the entire message.

 ## Testing